IKoshelev/amd-like-modules/README.md

 # amd-like-modules

 ## What this is
 AMD like modules for existing JS projects that allow gradual convertion to modularised code rather than requiring convertion of entire old codebase.
-This library is also very keen on working alongside the browser when it comes to loading JS \ CSS rather then substitute its own approach.

 ## What this does
 It will allow you to assynchronously load modules with advanced namespace resolution, old code interop, promise handling and file auto-loading.